rivki-beker/lights-game/README.md

 - **User Scores:** The game saves each player's score locally, allowing them to track their progress over time.
 - **High Scores:** The highest score across all users is also saved and displayed on the results screen.

-## Customization
-Feel free to modify the game's code to adjust the number of rooms, timing, scoring system, or add new features.

-## Future Enhancements
-- **Additional Levels:** More difficulty levels with varying game dynamics.
-- **Online Leaderboard:** Compare scores with other players online.
-- **Multiplayer Mode:** Compete with friends in real-time.

 ## Contributing

 We encourage contributions and suggestions to improve the game!
 If you have ideas, changes, or new features you'd like to add, we'd love to hear from you and collaborate.